Estimating Deep Learning energy consumption based on model architecture and training environment: Conclusion and Future Work

-In this study we focused on specific aspects of the training phase, disregarding others such as hyperparameter tuning.
-In future work, we plan to replicate our analysis in other Cloud environments such as AWS or Azure, to see if our observations hold in such environments.
-In addition, we intend to cover more of the DL life cycle, such as hyperparameter tuning or inference.
-Moreover, we plan to generalize our study to other computer vision tasks (e.g., object detection).
-In addition, we aim to study how to predict the optimal GPU requirements for efficiently training a given DL model w.r.t. energy consumption.
+This study focused primarily on specific aspects of the training phase.
+Future work will extend this research in several directions.
+First, we plan to replicate our experiments in additional training environments such as AWS and Azure to assess generalizability.
+Second, we aim to explore energy usage across other phases of the DL lifecycle, including hyperparameter tuning and inference.
+Third, we intend to extend our evaluation to other computer vision tasks such as object detection.
+Finally, we aim to develop predictive models for estimating the optimal GPU requirements for a given \gls{dl} model to achieve energy-efficient training.